-3.2.
-Reliable routing
+3.2 Reliable routing

 Consistency is not sufficient for dependable routing.
 Messages may be lost when they are routed through the overlay because of link losses or node failures along the route.
 It is necessary to detect failures and repair routes to achieve reliable routing.
 MSPastry achieves reliable routing with good performance by using a combination of active probing and per-hop acks.
-The importance of this combination has been noted in concurrent work [19, 9, 14].

 MSPastry uses active probing to detect when nodes in the routing state fail.
 We already described active probing of leaf set nodes and eager repair of leaf sets when faults are detected.
 This is sufficient for consistency but it is also important to probe nodes in routing tables for reliability.
 Every node i sends a liveness probe to each node j in its routing table every T{rt} seconds.
-If no response is received from j within T_o seconds, i sends another probe to j.
+If no response is received from j within T{out} seconds, i sends another probe to j.
 This is repeated a few times before j is marked faulty and we use a large timeout to reduce the probability of false positives.
 The number of retries and timeout are the same for leaf set and routing table probing.